Menu

 The mesothelioma paracentesis procedure is a minimally invasive surgery.
 The minor surgical procedure is often done on an outpatient basis.
 Doctors may repeat the procedure as needed to manage patient symptoms.

-Whether completed for diagnostic or palliative purposes, the procedure should be relatively painless.
-To ease pain, doctors apply a local anesthetic to the patient’s abdomen.
+Whether completed for diagnostic or palliative purposes, doctors apply a local anesthetic to ease pain.
 This topical painkiller lessens the pain felt during needle insertion.

 Steps of the Paracentesis Procedure